grassrootseconomics/org-website/content/Blog/celo-ge.md

 * 2015 - We then started going digital in 2015 using USSD/SMS and a SQL database in order to save costs on printing and handling large amounts of paper bills and also to build more accountability for the voucher systems.
 * 2018 - Rather than depend on our own database - we moved in 2018 to the POA blockchain.
 We wanted to have a network of servers that would provide immutable accounting and resilience.
 * 2019 - We moved to xDAI (now Gnosis chain)  because the gas prices on POA were too volatile.
-* 2021 - We moved to Kitabu  (Our own PoA EVM sidechain built on OpenEthereum) because xDAI moved to a POS system and we could not afford to run a validation node inorder to guarantee fees.
+* 2021 - We moved to Kitabu  (Our own PoA EVM sidechain built on OpenEthereum) because xDAI moved to a POS system and we could not afford to run a validation node in order to guarantee fees.
 * 2022 - We are currently working on a move to Celo. **Why?**

 **Why Celo?**